emmajanedrews/base-template/_posts/2018-01-29-have-you-felt-an-earthquake-in-montana.md

 {% include youtube.html %}

-Many people have asked me about how dangerous earthquakes in Montana are.
-Here’s what you should know.
+<center>Many people have asked me about how dangerous earthquakes in Montana are.
+Here’s what you should know.</center>

 Are earthquakes something to be worried about if you live in Montana?